Seiobo There Below: 55. Il Ritorno in Perugia

 The four assistants arrived in Perugia to find the maestro already at their workshop.
 Exhausted, they slept for days, and awake to the new assistants and apprenticeships hired for the new workshop.
 The only painter they didn't know previously was a young Raphael, who the maestro took an immense interest in, and treated differently than his loyal assistants of the past decades.
 Suddenly, for reasons not given to the workshop, the maestro returns to the Tezi Altarpiece, working on it daily in his brilliant colors and masterful strokes.
 To the confusion and interest of everyone except Raphael, the maestro does not paint St. Jerome's miter, the Madonna's shirt, St. Nicholas of Tolentino's book, or St. Sebastian's cloak until the end.
 Aulista initially prepares the red for these items, but the maestro again asks everyone to leave for a few minutes.
 When they return he is already painting with the most striking red Aulista had ever seen.
-He is still not sure of the reason why they had to leave Florence, and why his master (and here he names Perugina for the second time), stopped painting, whether for disinterest or lack of talent.
+He is still not sure of the reason why they had to leave Florence, and why his master (and here he names Perugino for the second time), stopped painting, whether for disinterest or lack of talent.